OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:10

-> Mishmannah the fourth, Jeremiah the fifth,
+> Mishmannah was fourth, Jeremiah was fifth,

 ---

 ## 1 Chronicles 12:11

-> Attai the sixth, Eliel the seventh,
+> Attai was sixth, Eliel was seventh,

 ---

 ## 1 Chronicles 12:12

-> Johanan the eighth, Elzabad the ninth,
+> Johanan was eighth, Elzabad was ninth,

 ---

 ## 1 Chronicles 12:13

-> Jeremiah the tenth, along with Machbannai the eleventh.
+> Jeremiah was tenth, along with Machbannai the eleventh.

 ---